Roche seals licensing deal for antibiotic-boosting drug to battle superbugs

 The Swiss drugmaker has eschewed Big Pharma's retreat away from antibiotic research over the past decade, instead rebuilding its activities in the space with several licensing deals and partnerships in recent years.

-Under Tuesday's deal Roche will gain the right to develop and commercialize Meiji and Fedora's beta-lactamase inhibitor OP0595 worldwide, with the exception of Japan, where Meiji will keep sole rights.
+Under Tuesday's deal Roche will gain the right to develop and commercialise Meiji and Fedora's beta-lactamase inhibitor OP0595 worldwide, with the exception of Japan, where Meiji will keep sole rights.

 Beta-lactamase inhibitors work by restoring or potentiating the activity of a class of antibiotics called beta-lactam, which includes penicillins, cephalosporins, monobactams and carbapenems, accounting for about 65 percent of global antibiotic sales.